deeheber/Danielle-s-Blog/src/content/blog/Fargate-On-A-Budget.md

 Fargate is the standard which gives you on-demand access to containerized compute.

-Fargate Spot is simililar to Fargate, but cheaper (advertised as up to 70% discounted) and can be interrupted by AWS.
+Fargate Spot is similar to Fargate, but cheaper (advertised as up to 70% discounted) and can be interrupted by AWS.
 The reason for this is because AWS operates at a massive scale and lots of times there are instances available that will run and cost AWS money regardless.
 In order to make money off of this extra capacity, AWS offers this extra capacity as Spot instances at a discounted rate.
 Because AWS might need this capacity back as demand rises, they reserve the right to give you a two minute warning before shutting down your instance to put it back into the regular Fargate on-demand pool.

 [The launch blog post](https://aws.amazon.com/blogs/aws/aws-fargate-spot-now-generally-available/) has an excellent overview for an AWS official description.